 - Be-Assist does not issue any documents proving the recognition of professional qualifications.
 Be-Assist does not make any decisions.
 This is subject to the exclusive competence of the competent authorities.
 However, Be-Assist can point you towards the authority to be contacted.

 - Be-Assist cannot offer any decision on equivalence.
 If you wish to obtain an equivalence for a qualification issued outside the European Economic Area in order to access a regulated profession in Belgium, you must contact one of the following communities (depending on your place of establishment):

 Be-Assist does not work with students and cannot provide information on training and education in Belgium.
 Information about training provided in Belgium is available from the following communities:

-Would you like to submit an application to Be-Assist quickly and easily?
-Please use our online application.
+Would you like to submit an application into Be-Assist easily and quickly?
+Then use our online application.

-The online application does not work with Internet Explorer.
-You have to use another webbrowser.
+Please note that the application does not work with Internet Explorer.
+You should therefore use another browser.